xandernwala/xandernwala.github.io/_pages/about.md

 ## Bio

-Dr. Michele C. Weigle is a Professor of Computer Science at Old Dominion University.
-Her research interests include web science, social media, digital preservation, and information visualization.
-She has published over 115 articles in peer-reviewed conferences and journals and has served as PI or Co-PI on external research grants totaling almost $6M from a wide range of funders, including the National Science Foundation, the National Endowment for the Humanities, the Institute of Museum and Library Services, and the Andrew W. Mellon Foundation.
-She currently serves on the editorial boards of the *Journal of the Association for Information Science and Technology* (JASIST) and the *International Journal on Digital Libraries* (IJDL).
-Dr. Weigle received her PhD in computer science from the University of North Carolina in 2003.
+Dr. Alexander Nwala is an assistant professor of Data Science at William and Mary (W&M).
+He received his PhD in Computer Science at Old Dominion University and has contributed multiple important tools and datasets to the data/web science, social media, (local) news, and web archiving communities.
+Dr. Nwala has taught Computer Science courses to High School, Undergraduate, and Graduate students and has collaborated across disciplines and institutions, including with computer scientists/journalists at IU, archivists at the National Library of Medicine, and lawyers at Harvard.
+And his research has been published in multiple peer-reviewed Journals and Conferences including the ACM/IEEE JCDL, ACM HyperText, and iPres.